A universal relation among Euclidean integrals for black holes in higher-derivative gravity theories: Concluding remarks

 Furthermore, we have studied counter-examples to eqs.\eqref{xiaoformula} and \eqref{xiaoforads} where matter fields exhibit pathological behaviors, i.e., divergence at the horizon or failure to decay to zero at infinity.
 In fact, when such behaviors occur, the validity of relating the Euclidean action to black hole thermodynamics often becomes questionable.
 For instance, defining the Euclidean action becomes problematic when scalar fields diverge at the horizon.
-For black holes with a Kalb-Ramond field background, naively using the Euclidean action as a partition function does not yield thermodynamic quantities consistent with those from Wald method, similar to observations in Einstein--Horndeski theories \cite{Feng:2015oea,Feng:2015wvb}.
+For black holes with a Kalb-Ramond field background, naively using the Euclidean action as a partition function does not yield thermodynamic quantities consistent with those from Wald method \footnote{The ambiguity of the Euclidean action can be illustrated as follows.
+According to eq.\eqref{krnk}, we have $ \int_{\mathcal{M}} \nabla_\mu K^{\mu}\sim \int_{\mathcal{M}} \nabla^{\nu}(B^{\mu\rho}B_{\nu\rho}) \sim b^2 \xi_2 m$.
+We can then add such a total-derivative term to the Lagrangian.
+This procedure does not alter the black hole solution but changes the calculated results of the Euclidean action.
+Consequently, we cannot reasonably relate the ambiguous Euclidean action to the thermodynamic partition function.}, similar to observations in Einstein--Horndeski theories \cite{Feng:2015oea,Feng:2015wvb}.
 Thus, the failure of the formulas \eqref{xiaoformula} and \eqref{xiaoforads} can signal anomalous matter field configurations, implying the breakdown of Euclidean methods, or alternatively, indicating the need for more careful and subtle refinements to properly apply Euclidean path integrals in analyzing black hole thermodynamics.